Model Minutes Tricarrow Plan

 Manufacturer: Model Minutes

 T' rocket patterns were all contained on two pages, one was t' body tube and nose cone and t' other was t' fins.
-On t' first page thar be a colored and non-color pattern for t' body tube and nose cone.
+On t' first page thar was a colored and non-color pattern for t' body tube and nose cone.

 Model Minutes recommends usin' a transparent wood glue for assembly.